Outrage, Condemnation Over Deadly Gaza Hospital Strike - UrduPoint

 Paris, (APP - UrduPoint / Pakistan Point News - 18th Oct, 2023) A strike on a Gaza hospital compound which health officials there said killed at least 200 people has provoked outrage and condemnation from around the world, with protests on the streets of Amman, Tunis, Beirut and Tehran.

-The Palestinian militant group Hamas, which runs the territory, accused Israel of being behind the strike.
-The Israeli army blamed it on a misfired rocket attack by Hamas ally Islamic Jihad, which has described the accusations as "lies".
+The Palestinian militant group Hamas, which runs the territory, accused Israel of being behind the explosion.

 Here are some of the major reactions: